February is Black History Month.

 How Can Employers Observe Black History Month?

 Employers should consult with experienced human resources professionals and/or labor and employment counsel when in doubt about the appropriate course of action regarding DEIB initiatives.
 For all MEA Members, the Hotline is available to provide this assistance.
-For MEA Essential and Premier Members, a Member Legal Services attorney also is available.
+For MEA Essential and Premier Members, a Member Legal Services attorney is also available.

 To learn more, contact us today to schedule a consultation, help us understand your needs, and learn how we can help.